wenyan-lang/highlight/README.md

 ### Usage

-> 💡 Replace `codemirror` if you want to use different formats
+> 💡 Replace `codemirror` if you want to use different formats/editors

 #### CDN